thermoio/docs/getting-started/postgresql-on-ubuntu.md

 ## Overview
-This guide covers how to install PostgreSQL (PgSQL) server on your new Ubuntu and introduces basic PgSQL commands.
+This guide covers how to install PostgreSQL (PgSQL) server on your Ubuntu installation and introduces basic PgSQL commands.
 We recommend you complete the following steps as a limited sudo user.
 For more information about setting up limited sudo users, see this article.
 ## Installing PgSQL
 Using the package manager, perform a system update to ensure you are running the most current version of Ubuntu:
 ```